miguelcabral/leximaxIST/README.md

 # LeximaxIST
 ## Description
-C++ library for solving leximax optimisation using iterative SAT solving[^1].
+C++ library for solving leximax optimisation using iterative SAT solving.
 To use the library and test it on some examples, the library can be linked to the package upgradeability solver [packup](https://sat.inesc-id.pt/~mikolas/sw/packup/), located in the folder old_packup.
 By default, packup uses the SAT solver [CaDiCaL](https://github.com/arminbiere/cadical).
-We also provide a copy of the source code of [mccs](https://www.i3s.unice.fr/~cpjm/software.html), another package upgradeability solver based on Integer Linear Programming solving.
+We also provide a copy of the source code of [mccs](https://www.i3s.unice.fr/~cpjm/software.html)~[1], another package upgradeability solver based on Integer Linear Programming solving.

 ## Build
 Run `bash install.sh` to set up and install the C++ library, the SAT solver CaDiCaL, the package upgradeability solvers packup and mccs, and the ILP solver [Cbc](https://github.com/coin-or/Cbc).